 "Towering Inferno" on a shoestring budget is probably the easiest way to describe what "Deadly Inferno" is although I would imagine that most people would have guessed that from reading the synopsis.
-As such it goes through the various plot points from a boss who is more concerned about his own agenda than the safety of his staff to Colin being a heroic guy trying to lead those trapped to safety and yes that does also mean rescuing a woman from a stuck elevator which of course plummets just as she is pulled to safety.
-Even back stories featuring upset teens being let down by busy fathers, distraught wives and a pregnant wife of a fire-fighter adds nothing to make this TV movie any better.
+As such it goes through the various plot points from a boss who is more concerned about his own agenda than the safety of his staff to Colin being a heroic guy trying to lead those trapped to safety and yes that does also mean rescuing a woman from a stuck elevator, which of course plummets just as she is pulled to safety.
+Even back stories featuring upset teens being let down by busy fathers, distraught wives and a pregnant wife of a fire-fighter adds nothing to make "Deadly Inferno" any more entertaining.

-What certainly doesn't help the movie is the special effects which whilst we have a few fires in hallways most look like they could be put out with a wet cloth.
+What certainly doesn't help "Deadly Inferno" is the special effects which whilst we have a few fires in hallways most look like they could be put out with a wet cloth.
 They are actually better than any of the effects which require explosions and even for a TV movie made on a shoe string budget these effects are less than convincing.
-Less than convincing is also a good description of a lot of the acting with no one really impresses but some with likeable personas such as David Sutcliffe coming out of this better than others.
+Less than convincing is also a good description of a lot of the acting no one really impresses but some with likeable personas, such as David Sutcliffe, come out of this better than others.

 What this all boils down to is that "Deadly Inferno" is simply a weak TV movie take on the "Towering Inferno" which struggles right from the word go.
 In truth it doesn't even manage to entertain in a bad movie sort of way.